-The recognition of Hult’s diversity, global reach, and career results saw the program rank at the top in many categories including:
+The ranking is a recognition of the school’s diversity, global reach, and graduate career results.
+The Hult review saw the program rank at the top in many categories including:

 #1 for Diversity of Recruiters